Irv Cross: Personal life and death

-Personal life

 Cross had two daughters from a first marriage and two children with his second wife Elizabeth.
 He was diagnosed with a mild form of dementia in 2018.
-He suspected that the condition, along with his headaches, neck pain, and backaches, was a result of chronic traumatic encephalopathy (CTE) caused by the concussions that he had suffered during his playing career.
-He arranged to have his brain donated to the Boston University CTE Center after his death.
+He suspected that the condition, along with his headaches, neck pain, and backaches, was a result of chronic traumatic encephalopathy (CTE) caused by hits to the head that he had suffered during his playing career.
+Cross arranged to have his brain donated to the Boston University CTE Center after his death, and it was later confirmed that he had the most severe level of CTE, stage 4.
+He is one of at least 345 NFL players to be diagnosed after death with this disease.

 Cross died on February 28, 2021, aged 81, at a hospice in North Oaks, Minnesota, near his home in Roseville.
 His cause of death was heart disease (ischemic cardiomyopathy).